-Treatments & Conditions
+Treatments and Conditions

-If you are still growing, some non-surgical treatments can help slow the progress of the spinal curve.
-Your doctor may also recommend a "watch and wait" approach where the degree of curve is measured at each appointment.
-Bracing is an option for some people with scoliosis if the spine is still growing.
+Some non-surgical scoliosis treatments can help slow the progress of the spinal curve if your body is still growing.
+Your doctor may recommend a "watch and wait" approach through observation and repeated examinations where the degree of your spinal curve is measured at each follow-up appointment.

 Bracing is another non-surgical treatment option for scoliosis if your spine is still growing.
 The type of back brace and amount of time spent in the brace will depend on the severity of your scoliosis.

 Surgery may be recommended as treatment for scoliosis if bracing or other conservative treatments do not successfully slow down the progression of the spinal curve.
 The doctors at the OHSU Spine Center are experts at treating scoliosis and will talk with your about all of your treatment options to determine if surgery is right for you.